The life and reign of Queen Elizabeth I

 Mary and Elizabeth, first cousins and Queens of their respective countries, had a rocky relationship that dominated English-Scottish politics for 20 years.

 Mary was the granddaughter of Margaret, the older sister of Henry VIII.
-She was the Queen of Scotland from 1543 until 1567, when she became very unpopular and was forced to abdicate (give up the thrown).
+She was the Queen of Scotland from 1543 until 1567, when she became very unpopular and was forced to abdicate (give up the throne).
 The next year she came to England, hoping to be welcomed by Elizabeth.
 But instead, she received a rather frosty reception, to say the least…

 Mary was a Catholic, and many Catholics thought she should be Queen of England.
 Elizabeth, aware that she could be a threat to her throne, kept Mary prisoner for 19 years.